 The lounge is on the departure level (5th floor) near the Gates 7-12.
 Unlike Lounge ANA, this lounge is not located in the central square of the Terminal 1.

 After the security check, you need to follow the signs to the Gates 7-13.
-The lounge will be on the left side when you arrive to the Gates 7-13 area.
-The lounge is clearly marked with tall posters.
+The lounge will be on the left side when you arrive at the Gates 7-13 area.
+The lounge is marked with tall posters.

 Who Can Access Blue Lounge?

 Blue lounge accepts the following lounge memberships: Priority Pass, Diners Club, Lounge Club, LoungeKey and DragonPass.
 Also, the premium customers of many airlines may visit the lounge.
 Provided, that there is an invitation from the airline.